quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Pacing {#pacing}

-This document does not specify a pacer, but it is RECOMMENDED that a sender pace sending of all in-flight packets based on input from the congestion controller.
-For example, a pacer might distribute the congestion window over the smoothed RTT when used with a window-based controller, and a pacer might use the rate estimate of a rate-based controller.
+It is RECOMMENDED that a sender paces sending of all in-flight packets based on input from the congestion controller.
+For example, if a sender uses window-based controller, a pacer might distribute the congestion window over the smoothed RTT.
+If a sender uses a rate-based controller, a pacer might use the corresponding rate estimate.

 An implementation should take care to architect its congestion controller to work well with a pacer.
 For instance, a pacer might wrap the congestion